-Single-species reference points are used to manage the Atlantic menhaden fishery.
-Single-species reference points for the Atlantic menhaden population are based on the maximum and median geometric mean fishing mortality rate for ages 2-4 during 1960-2012.
+The Atlantic menhaden stock is managed with single-species reference points, based on the maximum and median geometric mean fishing mortality rate for ages 2-4 during 1960-2012, while the BERP Workgroup continues to develop menhaden-specific ERPs.
 Using this method, the 2017 Stock Assessment Update found the fishing mortality target and threshold for Atlantic menhaden to be F{36%MSP} and F{21%MSP} and the corresponding fecundity target and threshold for Atlantic menhaden to be FEC{36%MSP} and FEC{21%MSP}.
-As of 2016, the terminal year of the 2017 Stock Assessment Update, the stock is not overfished and overfishing is not occurring (Table 1, Figure 2).
-Under this option, the development of ERPs would not be pursued.
+As of 2016, the terminal year of the 2017 Stock Assessment Update, the stock is not overfished and overfishing is not occurring (Figures 6 and 7).
+The expected timeline for completion of menhaden-specific ERPs is late 2019, as outlined in Section 2.6.2.